Detroit - Things to Do in Detroit in August

 4.9 77 reviews from $70

-2 hours Moderate Morning, when pastries are at their absolute freshest
+2 hours Moderate Early morning, when pastries are freshest and the shops are less crowded

 Where to Stay in Detroit in August